Sem Limites pra Sonhar (Reaching for the Infinite Heart)

-"Sem Limites pra Sonhar (Reaching for the Infinite Heart)" is a song recorded by Brazilian singer Fábio Jr. and Welsh singer Bonnie Tyler, released in 1986 on Junior's album Sem Limites pra Sonhar.
+"Sem Limites pra Sonhar (Reaching for the Infinite Heart)" is a song recorded by Brazilian singer Fábio Jr. and Welsh singer Bonnie Tyler, released in 1986 on Junior's album Sem Límites pra Sonhar.

 In 1988, Fabio Jr. was presented with a silver disc for sales of "Sem Limites pra Sonhar" in Portugal.

 Background and recording

 Junior and Tyler recorded "Sem Limites pra Sonhar" in London.
 It is a bilingual duet, featuring lyrics in Portuguese and English.
 The track was produced by Cuban musician Óscar Gómez, whose production credits include albums by Celia Cruz and Miliki.
 The English version was later released on Tyler's compilation album Total Eclipse Anthology (2002), and the bilingual version later appeared on Remixes and Rarities (2017).

 Music video

 Junior and Tyler recorded the music video in London.
 It premiered on Fantástico on 11 January 1987.